 - Place your order.
 Click on the "Search" icon located in the left panel or by clicking on "ETFs" and then select the instrument, such as "iShares MSCI Saudi Arabia ETF”.

-When trading stocks, the margin contracts are stored in your account and are more liquid than the underlying asset.
+When trading stocks, the CFDs (contracts for difference) are stored in your account and are more liquid than the underlying asset.

-However, you should be aware that margin contracts trading is fast-moving and requires close monitoring.
-As a result, traders should be aware of the significant risks when trading margin contracts.
+However, you should be aware that CFD trading is fast-moving and requires close monitoring.
+As a result, traders should be aware of the significant risks when trading CFDs.
 There are margins you need to maintain; if you cannot cover reductions in values, your position might be closed, and you'll have to meet the loss no matter what subsequently happens to the underlying asset.

 Free trading tools and resources